AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 For example:

--  `aio config:del console.project` will deselect the selected project.
+-  `aio config:del console.project` Removes the current project from the cache.
--  `aio config:del console.workspace` will deselect the selected workspace.
+-  `aio config:del console.workspace` Removes the current workspace from the cache.
 -  `aio config:del console` will deselect the selected project, and workspace.

 ## Retrieve a previously created `meshId`